-Both research and clinical practice demonstrate the benefits of cannabis and cannabinoids in treating a long list of diseases.
-The focus of this articlewill be on their potential to prevent and treat bone fractures or diseases such as osteoporosis and osteoarthritis: an area of clinical practice in which recent research offers promising results.
+Both research and clinical practice suggest the benefits of cannabis and cannabinoids in treating a long list of diseases.
+The focus of this article will be on their potential to prevent and treat bone fractures or diseases such as osteoporosis and osteoarthritis: an area of clinical practice in which recent research offers promising results.

 Phytocannabinoids have been under close scientific scrutiny for the last two decades for their therapeutic potential.
 One such scientific enquiry has been regarding the role that phytocannabinoids play in bone health, fracture, and repair.
-In addition to speeding up the recovery from bone fractures, researchers have found that CBD makes bones even stronger than they were before the fracture.
+In addition to speeding up the recovery from bone fractures, at least in rats, researchers have found that CBD makes bones even stronger than they were before the fracture.

 Data has long indicated that there is a connection between cannabinoids and bone health.
 What has not yet been fully elucidated is the exact and precise role that endocannabinoids, the cannabinoids produced by our own body, play a role in bone development.

-What seems clear, however, is that the endocannabinoid system plays an important role in maintaining bone health.
-It fulfills an important task in its development, preservation, and strengthening by enabling a process known as bone metabolism or bone remodelling.
+What seems possible, is that the endocannabinoid system plays an important role in maintaining bone health.
+It may fulfill an important task in its development, preservation, and strengthening by enabling a process known as bone metabolism or bone remodelling.
 The endocannabinoid system is also expressed throughout the immune system, which is known to have frequent interactions with the skeletal system.

 Our bones and their tough life